Looking for a break from the crowds at the most popular beaches of Wailea?

 Polo Beach has a little something for everyone, with lava rocks for snorkeling, gentle waves for bodyboarding, and a sandy entry for swimming.

-There are also good facilities and a large car park.
+There are also good facilities and a large parking garage.
 If you feel like a walk, Polo Beach is a good place to start the Wailea Coastal Walkway.

 Palauea Beach is popular with Maui locals, but is largely overlooked by tourists.
 Just a short drive from the major resort beaches, Palauea can be tricky to see as various vacation rentals block the view from the road.